adam-jackson-cog/local-dev-setup/README.md

-# Local Development Setup for Cognizant Moment Tech Team
+# Local Development Setup for Cog Moment Tech Team

 This repository contains essential setup scripts and guides for establishing a complete local development environment for Cognizant Moment tech team members.
 The setup is designed to work in corporate environments where admin privileges may not be available.